-The plastic in the luggage compartment trim panel, for example, consists of approx. 80% secondary material.
-The alloy wheels are made of approx. 45% secondary aluminium.
-Plastics in the floor trim contain approx. 25% secondary material.
-Based on the overall vehicle the BMW 520i has a calculated secondary raw material content of approx. 23%.
-These values haven been calculated for the selected vehicle in the lifecycle assessment at the start of production of the new vehicle generation in 2023 based on specific supplier records as well as on average industry values and also include production residues.
+The high-voltage battery cells, for example, consist of approx. 10 % secondary material, the nickel consists of approx. 50 % secondary material.
+The alloy wheels are made of approx. 45 % secondary aluminium.
+Plastics in the floor trim contain approx. 25 % secondary material.
+Based on the overall vehicle the BMW i5 eDrive40 has a calculated secondary raw material content of approx. 21 %.
+These values have been calculated for the selected vehicle in the lifecycle assessment at the start of production of the new vehicle generation in 2023 based on specific supllier records as well as on average industry values and also include production residues.